Electronic health record: Comparison with paper-based records

+Patient access to electronic health records

+Providing patients with information is central to patient-centered health care and has been shown to positively affect health outcomes.
+Providing patients access to their health records, including medical histories and test results via an EHR, is a legal right in some parts of the world.

+There is evidence that patient access may help patients understand their conditions and actively involve them in their management.
+For example, granting people who have type 2 diabetes access to their electronic health records may help these people to reduce their blood sugar levels.

+Challenges with sharing the electronic health record with patients include a risk of increased confusion or anxiety if a person does not understand or cannot contextualize the testing results.
+In addition, many EHRs are not designed for people of all educational levels and do not consider the needs of those with a lower level of education or those who are not fluent in the language.
+Accessing the EHR requires a level of proficiency with electronic devices, which adds to a disparity for those without access or for those who have a mental or physical illness that restricts their access to the electronic system.

 Use in research and development

-Electronic medical records could also be studied to quantify disease burdens – such as the number of deaths from antimicrobial resistance – or help identify causes of, factors of, links between and contributors to diseases, especially when combined with genome-wide association studies.
+Electronic medical records could also be studied to quantify disease burdens – such as the number of deaths from antimicrobial resistance – or help identify causes of, factors of, links between, and contributors to diseases, especially when combined with genome-wide association studies.

 This may enable increased flexibility, improved disease surveillance, better medical product safety surveillance, better public health monitoring (such as for evaluation of health policy effectiveness), increased quality of care (via guidelines and improved medical history sharing), and novel life-saving treatments.

 Issues

-Privacy: For such purposes, electronic medical records could potentially be made available in securely anonymized or pseudonymized forms to ensure patients' privacy is maintained even if data breaches occur.
+Privacy: For such purposes, electronic medical records could potentially be made available in securely anonymized or pseudonymized forms to ensure patients' privacy is maintained, even if data breaches occur.
 There are concerns about the efficacy of some currently applied pseudonymization and data protection techniques, including the applied encryption.

 Documentation burden: While such records could enable avoiding duplication of work via records-sharing, documentation burdens for medical facility personnel can be a further issue with EHRs.
-This burden could be reduced via voice recognition, optical character recognition, other technologies, involvement of physicians in changes to software, and other means which could possibly reduce the documentation burden to below paper-based records documentation and low-level documentation.
+This burden could be reduced via voice recognition, optical character recognition, other technologies, physician involvement in software changes, and other means which could possibly reduce the documentation burden to below paper-based records documentation and low-level documentation.

 Applications using software

-Theoretically, free software such as GNU Health and other open source health software could be used or modified for various purposes that use electronic medical records i.a. via securely sharing anonymized patient treatments, medical history and individual outcomes (including by common primary care physicians).
+Theoretically, free software such as GNU Health and other open-source health software could be used or modified for various purposes that use electronic medical records, i.e., via securely sharing anonymized patient treatments, medical history, and individual outcomes (including by common primary care physicians).